 Follow the steps if you are using the wireless network

-- At the first stage reboot your wireless device and try to reconnect.
+- In the first stage reboot your wireless device and try to reconnect.

 - Check for the ethernet LAN and Fiber (ISP provider) lights are blinking on.